spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 ## 6. Connect the Unity Profiler to your worker

-Now all that's left to do is to connect the Unity Profiler to the worker!
+Now all that's left to do is to connect the Unity Profiler to your worker!

 1. Select **Window** > **Analysis** > **Profiler** to open the Unity Profiler window.
 2. Select the `Editor` button on the toolbar in the Unity Profiler window.